-This course explores the complexities of governmental system and functioning in the contemporary global society.
-The course will explore different countries, focusing on the issue of democracy and government in regard to the country’s size, geo-political position, official ideology and economic development.
-Students will have the opportunity to learn about the functions of political/state institutions and the factors that influence political processes in the global era, such as constitutions, legislation procedures, interest groups, political parties, elections, NGOs.
+This course explores the complexities of governmental systems and functioning in a contemporary global society.
+The course will explore different countries, focusing on the issue of democracy and government in regard to the country’s size, geo-political position, official ideology, and economic development.
+Students will have the opportunity to learn about the functions of political/state institutions and the factors that influence political processes in the global era, such as constitutions, legislation procedures, interest groups, political parties, elections, and NGOs.

 International Response to Humanitarian Crises

 This course enables students to understand the functioning of international humanitarian interventions and aid supply in countries affected by a crisis (such as conflicts or natural disasters).
 It gives a firsthand understanding of what it is like to work under pressure in difficult circumstances.
 The course provides students with both theoretical and practical knowledge in order to equip them with all the tools necessary for successful work in the humanitarian sector.
 The course uses interactive tools and scenario‐based teaching (such as simulation exercises).

 Grant Writing and Fundraising